opendocsg/slw-judgments-backfill/2002_SGHC_93/report.md

 It can be seen that the charge here was amended to bring the amount of methamphetamine involved to just below the level which would have triggered the mandatory death penalty.

 16\.
-As stated by Yong Pung How CJ in **_Ooi Joo Keong v PP [1997] 2 SLR 68_** at paragraph 14 of the judgment there, Class A drugs may be described as the most dangerous category of drugs and methamphetamine is a Class A drug.
+As stated by Yong Pung How CJ in **_Ooi Joo Keong v PP <span class="citation">[1997] 2 SLR 68</span>_** at paragraph 14 of the judgment there, Class A drugs may be described as the most dangerous category of drugs and methamphetamine is a Class A drug.

 17\.
 A person who knowingly handles controlled drugs, knowing the nature of the drugs, cannot excuse himself/herself with the plea that someone, however trustworthy, has assured him/her that the drugs were of a lower quantity or quality than it turned out to be.